Home โ†’ Episodes โ†’ Money Mistakes

 Watch directly here or on YouTube

-In the 1970s, psychologists Daniel Kahneman and Amos Tversky ran a series of deceptively simple experiments.
-What they found was so profound, so unsettling, and so universally human that it eventually earned a Nobel Prize in Economics.
-Their discovery: human beings are not rational decision-makers.
-We are emotional ones โ€” and our emotions are consistently, predictably wrong about money.
+Look... in the 1970s two psychologists โ€” Daniel Kahneman and Amos Tversky โ€” ran a series of deceptively simple experiments.
+What they found was so profound and so universally human that it eventually earned a Nobel Prize in Economics.
+Their discovery: human beings are not rational decision-makers about money.
+We are emotional ones.
+And our emotions are consistently, predictably wrong in ways that cost us enormous amounts of wealth over a lifetime.

 "It is not stupidity.
 It is not laziness.
 It is not a lack of discipline.
 The reason you keep making the same money mistakes is biology."